2021 Dental Support Services Degree Guide

 dental support services degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Specific dental support careers may require a certain level of degree attainment or additional certifications beyond that.

-There are many different dental support degrees levels.
-You can get anything from a award taking less than 1 year in dental support services to the highest dental support degree, a master's.
+There are many different dental support degree levels.
+You can get anything from a associate's degree in dental support services to the highest dental support degree, a master's.
 The type of dental support degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|